top of page

 • Goal-based supports that build independence, confidence, and choice

 Some days are active and busy.
 Others are slower, quieter, and focused on emotional support or regulation.
-A good Disability Support Worker adjusts to the participant’s pace, energy, and needs rather than pushing an agenda.
+A good disability support worker adjusts to the participant's pace, energy, and needs rather than pushing their own agenda.

-A key part of the Disability Support Worker role is knowing when to step in and when to step back.
+A key part of the role is knowing when to step in and when to step back.

 • Prompting instead of completing tasks

-• Encouraging choice instead of deciding for someone
+• Encouraging choice rather than deciding for someone

 • Breaking tasks into manageable steps

-• Supporting confidence to try something new, even if it feels uncomfortable at first
+• Supporting confidence to try something new, even when it feels uncomfortable

 • Respecting when a participant needs space, rest, or quiet